alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

 RENDERING WITH THE PATH TRACER
 -----

       If you turn on the Path Tracer in a scene with Ultra Dynamic Sky, you'll face some rendering limitations of the path tracer.
-Specifically it cannot yet natively render some of the sky rendering features (like volumetric clouds) which UDS makes use of.
-The path tracer will instead use the sky light cube map as a replacement for native sky rendering.
+The path tracer use the sky light cube map as a replacement for native sky rendering.

       Ultra Dynamic Sky has a setting specifically to adjust for these limitations as well as it can, to work accepably as a background for path traced renders.
 Just enable the option "Adjust for Path Tracer" in the Cinematics / Offline Rendering category on UDS.

+      Also note the setting "Render Height Fog In Path Tracer Using Post Process" in the Fog Color category.
+This is enabled by default, and allows the path tracer to render an appoximation of distant height fog, which the path tracer lacks native support for.

 -----
 CONTROLLING YOUR LEVEL WITH UDS